Krispy Kreme Inc. (DNUT): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $18.00, which is -$0.29 below the current price.
-DNUT currently public float of 84.09M and currently shorts hold a 7.56% ratio of that float.
-Today, the average trading volume of DNUT was 1.24M shares.
+The average price from analysts is $18.50, which is $0.99 above the current price.
+DNUT currently public float of 84.09M and currently shorts hold a 8.52% ratio of that float.
+Today, the average trading volume of DNUT was 1.27M shares.

 DNUT’s Market Performance